project-gemmi/gemmi/docs/mol.rst

 ----

-We have special classes for symmetric 3x3 matrices: SMat33f and SMat33d (for 32- and 64-bit floating point numbers, respectively).
+Separate classes are used for symmetric 3x3 matrices: SMat33f and SMat33d (for 32- and 64-bit floating point numbers, respectively).
 These classes are used primarily for anisotropic ADP tensors;
 their member variables are named ``u11``, ``u22``, ``u33``,